Pitt-RAS/Sumobot-Spring-2021/README.md

 We got it self-correcting its trajectory fairly well!

-INSERT OBJECTAVOIDENCODERS_NOPID 0:13

 ### 3/2021:

 In the month of March, we implemented PID control on both the straight line driving and line following code.
 We also implemented object avoidance using the bot's infared sensor.

-The trajectory correction of PID was very notable:

-INSERT OBJECTAVOIDENCODERS_PID_WALLTROUBLE

-INSERT LINE_FOLLOWER

-However, we had issues with the side sensors and making contact with walls:
+The trajectory correction of PID was very notable.
+However, we had issues with the side sensors and making contact with walls.

-INSERT OBJECTAVOIDENCODERS_SIDESENSORSTROUBLE

-INSERT OBJECTAVOID_FAIL

 Eventually, we got them to work!

-INSERT SIDESENSORSUCCESS

 ### 4/2021

 In the Month of April, we really improved on our previous work.
 We implemented a state machine to organize the code, used the Gyroscope to measure the orientation of the bot, and attached a servo motor and Ultrasonic sensor to allow the bot to seek the optimal path for driving forward.

-We had some inital trouble with the Gyroscope:

-INSERT OBJECTAVOID_FAIL2_WITHGYRO

-But we wrapped it all up in our awesome SODAR code:
+We had some inital trouble with the Gyroscope, but we wrapped it all up in our awesome SODAR code:

-INSERT SODAR_VIDEO
+INSERT SODAR IMAGES

 It was a fantastic semester, and though we were heavily restricted due to covid, we designed some innovative bot code capabilities that may not have been possible in a normal year.

+'Check out videos of the bot working in the "media" folder.'

 Enjoy the repository!